 No other species has chosen to swap its precious senses to use instead a totally artificial one like language.
 Substituting a natural inherited connection to all other living things, with words.
 Not even the same ones, but thousands of different languages, each totally incomprehensible, each taking a lifetime to acquire.
 All woefully inadequate at expressing anything but the most basic instructions.

 Even more bizarre is why we even need to know all the stuff that language creates, that apparently make us more superior among other species.
 Stuff like what happened in the past/ might happen in the future/ symmetry/ how to measure/ quality/ direction/ orientation/ weight/ height/ temperature/ colour/ stages/ proportion/ models/ profitability/ worth/ or gods?
-Surely even the most simple soul can see how pointless it is to even begin trying to make sense of the world.
+Surely even the simplest soul can see how pointless it is to even begin trying to make sense of the world.
 Which is so patently more complex than even the most intelligent could understand.
 It’s like obesity, or the internet.
 We waste our precious lives stuffing ourselves, and instead of improvement it’s slowing us down, both physically and mentally, even killing us.
 Look around.
 Are there any other species with the slightest interest in all this crap?
 No. Yet they’ve been here just as long as us, they don’t have any of the problems we’ve created, and they’ll still be here long after we’ve gone.
 If you still don’t understand what I’m getting at, this urban-centric fantasy we’ve created, then read PINCHER MARTIN by William Golding.
 Or even better, try this simple experiment.
 Choose a picture or photograph, of anything.
 Then without showing it, describe that image to another person, using words.
 I’ll save you the effort, it’s impossible.
 No matter how long you try, written or spoken, there is no way to describe the experience exactly.

 Yet if you and they were blindfolded, then asked to smell/ taste/ or feel an object, the experience would be almost identical.